ammarozkan/TBWG/README.md

 #### Character's Turn

-Server will ask to the controller to choose what character will do in the turn.
+Core will ask to the controller to choose what character will do in the turn.
 Will choose an eventer.

 Now Character's Turn Queue Structure Definition: